titomiguelcosta/hammer/README.md

 ## Endpoints

 It is a read-only API.
-All the methods return JSON and proxy the original APIs.
+All the methods return JSON and just proxies the original APIs.

-* /v1/github/user
-* /v1/github/repos
-* /v1/twitter/user
-* /v1/twitter/tweets
-* /v1/linkedin/user
-* /v1/linkedin/oauth/callback
+It uses Nelmio API Docs, check /v1/docs.

 ### Libraries